-The Solid doctor to repair parasolids, will be demonstrated in this chapter
+The Solid Doctor is used to repair parasolids and will be demonstrated in this chapter.

 V8 Solid to Parasolid - convert and fix

 A Version 8 solid will be imported and converted to a Parasolid.
 After the conversion process, some areas of the model will require fixing for it to be fully compatible as a Parasolid.
 These problem areas will be identified and fixed using the Solid Doctor.